Maurizio Sarri to miss Juventus matches against Parma & Napoli due to pneumonia recovery | Goal.com

 "The decision was taken to allow the technician, who even today went to the JTC [Juventus Training Centre] to coordinate work with his staff, to resume regular activity as soon as possible."

-Juventus head into the new season looking to claim a ninth consecutive Serie A crown.
+Juventus head into the new season looking to claim a ninth consecutive Serie A crown as well as capture their first Champions League title in over two decades.
 The Turin giants appointed Sarri this summer after Massimiliano Allegri brought an end to a successful five-year spell.